FranciscoAnghinoni/api-gamification/API_DOCUMENTATION.md

 Authorization: Bearer <your_token>
 ```

+## Business Rules

+### Opening Rate Calculation

+The opening rate is calculated based on the following rules:

+1. Only considers newsletters sent after the user's first read
+2. Excludes Sundays from the calculation
+3. Only counts days where newsletters were actually sent
+4. Formula: (newsletters read / newsletters available since first read) \* 100

+For example:

+- If a user's first read was on Feb 20, and there were newsletters on Feb 20, 21, and 22
+- And the user read on Feb 21 and 22
+- Then their opening rate would be (2/3) \* 100 = 66.67%

 ## Endpoints

 ### 1. Record Read Event

 Records when a user reads a post and updates their streak.
+Not allowed on Sundays.

 ```http
 GET /?email={email}&id={postId}&utm_source={source}&utm_medium={medium}&utm_campaign={campaign}&utm_channel={channel}